Check out appoLearning.com, because your kids deserve the very best educational apps!

-My second resolution for 2013 is to exercise more.
-Instead of running or jogging, I plan pedaling myself into shape.
+Instead of running or jogging, I plan pedaling myself into shape in 2013.
 Last weekend, I rode over 8 miles and realized I needed a way to keep track of my rides.
 What better way than using an app on my phone?
 After sifting through apps in the Google play store, I found a few that fit the bill.

 Move!
 Bike Computer (Free)

 Move!
 Bike Computer is an easy-to-use app to track your biking progress.
 The app opens up with a main screen that displays speed, total time, distance and more.
 After doing some checking, you find out that there are 10 concurrent, user-configurable readouts.
 If you press down and hold an area, then a menu pops up with options.
 The screen is laid out very nicely and big so you can take a quick look while out on the trail without taking your eyes off your route.

 There is a good online manual for the app that provides all of the settings and terms details.
 The app also allows you to record your tracks and save it to review later.
 There is a pro version of the app which has no ads in it, but the ads in the free version aren’t distracting.

 MapMyRide GPS Cycling Riding (Free)

 MapMyRide app is associated with the mega popular website MapMyFitness.
 To use the app you need to login with Facebook or your email address.
 You can do a lot more with the app than just track your bike riding.
 You will have your own profile and make friends through the app.
 You can record your route and the distance, time, speed and pace.
 With the information you provide you can see how many calories you burned and track any weight loss.

 With the accompanying website you can see your routes, plus those of others in your area.
 You can see where they went, the elevation, and distance.
 You can send these to your phone so you can reproduce the route when you ride.
 On the website, you can find events, connect with others, and more.
 There are even BMI and calorie burning calculators.